cncf/dco2/README.md

 ```

 Once installed, this application will create a check indicating whether or not commits in a Pull Request contain a valid `Signed-off-by` line.

-## Usage

-To start using DCO2, you need to [configure the application](https://github.com/apps/dco-2) for your organization or repositories.
-To enforce the DCO check, you can enable [required status checks](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/managing-protected-branches/about-protected-branches) in your branch protection settings.

 ## Contributing